joshrap67/LiteWeight/api/README.md

 Note that this will create a new image digest in Artifact Registry.
 After a couple or so docker pushes it may be prudent to go to Artifact Registry to clean up unused images.

-To deploy the API, assuming the API is already initialized in Goolge Cloud Run, run the following command:
+To deploy the API, assuming the API is already initialized in Google Cloud Run, run the following command:

 `run deploy liteweightapi --image=us-east1-docker.pkg.dev/liteweight-faa1a/liteweight-api/api-image --region us-central1`